Bridge camera: One fixed but versatile lens

 Bridge cameras typically have small image sensors, allowing their lenses also to be smaller than a 35mm or APS-C SLR lens covering the same zoom range.
 As a result, very large zoom ranges (from wide-angle to telephoto, including macro) are feasible with one lens.
 The typical bridge camera has a telephoto zoom limit of over 400mm (35mm equivalent), although some 21st-century cameras reach up to 2000mm.
 For this reason, bridge cameras typically fall into the category of superzoom cameras.

-The 24× Zoom Nikkor ED 4.6-110.4mm f2.8-5.0 on the Nikon Coolpix P90, which in 35 mm equivalent focal length terms is a 26-624mm.
+One example of a fixed, versatile lens is the 24× Zoom Nikkor ED 4.6-110.4mm f2.8-5.0 on the Nikon Coolpix P90, which in 35 mm equivalent focal length terms is a 26-624mm.